OpenBankingUK/OBL-ModelBank-Integration/README.md

 ## Mobile Application

-# Integrating a TPP with the Model Bank v3.1.11 provided by OBIE (2)

-# Mobile Application

 TPPs that want to test their app-to-app or web-to-app redirects can use the new version of Ozone Authenticator App using the instructions below:

 # 1\.
 For Model bank users - Sandbox Mode with Mobile and Web Heimdall UI supported in parallel